Evaluation strategies for place-based interventions aimed at reducing tobacco-related harm

 Safely and effectively amplifying anti-smoking campaigns: Dr Sarah White and Amelia Seeber

 To enhance equity among low SES communities, Quit ran a “Geotargeting campaign” which aimed to evaluate the impact of providing unique exposure to targeted supportive messages within 6 LGAs.
 These targeted supportive messages were directed to not only the person who smokes, but also their support network (family and friends), with the aim of increasing the community’s capacity to help their loved ones to quit.
-View the campaign webpage.
+The campaign webpage can be viewed at: https://www.quit.org.au/articles/breaking-free-smoking-guide-you-and-your-loved-ones/

 The impact of vaping on public health: Dr Sarah White